Greenheart/pagecrypt/README.md

 ## Testing

 `npm test` will run basic tests for JS API and CLI.
-Verify results by opening `test/out-js.html` and `test/out-cli.html` in your browser.
+Verify test results by opening the `test/out-*.html` files in your browser.

 ---